NCBI-Hackathons/VirusAlert/README.md

 Inputs
 ------
-Sequence SRR: All data passed into used in LongReadViruses should be long read PacBio shotgun metadata and passed in the form of a SRA Run Accession (SRR).
+Sequence SRR: All data passed into used in VirusAlert should be long read PacBio shotgun metadata and passed in the form of a SRA Run Accession (SRR).

 Threshold [Optional] : minimum P-value for a non contaminated output